Last Updated on

 What is an Organizer?

-The LLC Organizer is the individual or entity that files the Articles of Organization for your LLC.
+The LLC Organizer is the individual or entity that files the Articles of Organization for your Limited Liability Company.
 This party is named on the formation documents as the initiating party.

 An organizer is distinct from an LLC member in that a member is defined as an owner of the LLC and an organizer merely facilitates the technical formation of the LLC.